petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/reference/upgrade-report.md

 echo "upgrade.report.enabled=\"true\"" << tools/portal-tools-db-upgrade-client/portal-upgrade-ext.properties
 ```

-The upgrade report is generated in this `/tools/portal-tools-db-upgrade-client/reports` folder.
+Optionally, define an output directory for the upgrade report by setting the `upgrade.report.dir={your_directory}` property.
+If none is set, the report is generated in the `/tools/portal-tools-db-upgrade-client/reports` folder.

 ## Upgrade Report at Startup with Portal Properties